devtron-labs/tutorials/content/docs/Reference/Creating Application/Git Material.md

 <br />

-In the above scenario,if any changes are made to the source code or the repository containing the configuration files then the CI will be triggered and the image file of both the repositories will be built and pushed to the ECR repository.
+In the above scenario, if any changes are made to the source code or the repository containing the configuration files then the CI is triggered and the image file of both the repositories will be built and pushed to the ECR repository.